This post may contain affiliate links. Please read our full Disclosure Policy.

 Top Tips and Tricks For Painting Furniture

-• Make sure you use the right type of brush and primer for your particular project.
+• Make sure you use the right brush and primer for your project.

 • Always sand between each coat for a smooth finish.